topcoder-platform/autopilot-v6/docs/SCHEDULER.md

 - **Dynamic Job Registration**: Jobs are created and registered at runtime based on phase end times
 - **Unique Job Identification**: Each job uses format `{projectId}:{phaseId}`
-- **Automatic Cleanup**: Jobs are automatically removed after execution
+- **Automatic Cleanup**: Jobs are automatically removed from the registry after execution or cancellation.
-- **Timeout-Based Execution**: Uses `setTimeout` for precise timing control.
-This system uses setTimeout (not CronJob) because each phase ends once, not repeatedly.
-Cron is for recurring schedules; Timeout is better for one-time execution like phase deadlines.
+- **Timeout-Based Execution**: Uses `setTimeout` for precise, one-time execution, which is ideal for phase deadlines.

 ### 2. Event Generation